Georgia Gilmore: Bus Boycott and Gilmore's activism

+Georgia Gilmore seated in the audience at Holt Street Baptist Church.

 After Rosa Parks was arrested for refusing to leave her seat on December 1, 1955, the Women's Political Council declared a boycott of the bus system beginning on December 5.
 A group of civic leaders and ministers formed the Montgomery Improvement Association (MIA) to help guide the boycott.
 Gilmore, who had already refused to use the buses in Montgomery, heard of the arrest on the news and announcements of the first MIA mass meeting to be held at Holt Street Baptist church on the evening of the boycott.
 Gilmore introduced herself to the Martin Luther King Jr., the president of the MIA, and joined the organization that night.

 Gilmore and her friends started a fundraising group called the club from Nowhere to help support the operations of the boycott and the MIA.
-Georgia Gilmore, along with others testified about the discrimination they faced on city buses State of Alabama v.
-M. L. King, Jr. (1956).
-Her testimony and involvement with the boycott led to her departure from her job at the National Lunch Company.
+Georgia Gilmore, along with others, testified about the discrimination they faced on city buses during the State of Alabama v.
+M. L. King, Jr. (1956). trial.
+Her testimony and involvement with the boycott led to her being fired from her job at the National Lunch Company.
 However, this did not stop Gilmore as she later said, "this new generation had decided that they just had taken as much as they could."

 Following her dismissal from the National Lunch Company, Martin Luther King Jr. (who lived nearby) and other MIA leaders helped Gilmore set up her own restaurant in her home as a way for her to make a living.
 Though not a licensed restaurant, Gilmore's place became a spot where Dr. King and other members of the MIA could go to eat, congregate, and strategize.